 Provision Benefit Structure To 31 March 2008 Benefit Structure From 1 April 2008 Benefit Structure From 1 April 2014 Normal retirement age (NRA) Age 65.
 Age 65.
 Equal to the individual member's State Pension Age (minimum 65).
 Earliest As per NRA (age 65).
-As per NRA (minimum age 65). retirement age (ERA) on which immediate unreduced immediately prior to 1 C ive members in the scheme october 2006 who would have ate payment of unreduced to: Protections apply to active members in the scheme for pensions earned up to 1 April 2014, due to: benefits can be paid on various segments of scheme ed as set out in Schedule 2 to a) Accrued benefits relating to pre April 2014 service at age 65. voluntary retirement the Local Government F Pension Scheme (Transitional 2008 and associated GAD b) Continued 'Rule of 85' protection for qualifying members.
-3 c) Members within 10 yrs of existing NRA at 1/4/12 - no change to when they can retire and no decrease in pension they receive at existing NRA.
+As per NRA (minimum age 65). retirement age (ERA) on which immediate unreduced immediately prior to 1 C ive members in the scheme october 2006 who would have ate payment of unreduced to: Protections apply to active members in the scheme for pensions earned up to 1 April 2014, due to: benefits can be paid on various segments of scheme ed as set out in Schedule 2 to a) Accrued benefits relating to pre April 2014 service at age 65. voluntary retirement the Local Government F Pension Scheme (Transitional 2008 and associated GAD b) Continued 'Rule of 85' protection for qualifying members. c) Members within 10 yrs of existing NRA at 1/4/12 - no change to when they can retire and no decrease in pension they receive at existing NRA.
 Member contributions Officers - 6% of pensionable pay Manual Workers - 5% of pensionable pay if has protected lower rates rights or 6% for post 31 March 1998 entrants or former entrants with no protected rights.
 Banded rates (5.5%-7.5%) depending upon level of full- time equivalent pay.
 A mechanism for sharing any increased scheme costs between employers and scheme members is included in the LGPS regulations.
 Banded rates (5.5%-12.5%) depending upon level of actual pay.
-Pensionable pay All salary, wages, fees and other payments in respect of the employment, excluding non-contractual overtime and some other specified amounts.
+Pensionable pay All salary, wages, fees a of the employment, exclusive overtime and some other.
 Pay including non-contractual overtime and additional hours.
-Some scheme members may be covered by special agreements.
-Final pay The pensionable pay in the year up to the date of leaving the scheme.
-Alternative methods used in some cases, e.g. where there has been a break in service or a drop in pensionable pay.
-N/A Will be required for the statutory underpin and in respect of the final salary link that may apply in respect of certain members of the CARE scheme who have pre April 2014 accrual.
+Some scheme members agreements. s may be covered by special Final pay leaving the scheme.
+Alt some cases, e.g. where service or a drop in pen N/A respect of the final salar pers of the CARE scheme who